SNOMED-Documents/snomed-editorial-guide/conjugate-acids-bases-and-salts.md

 Acids substance concepts should be modeled with a structural parent concept.

 Salts should be modeled with a conjugate base as parent (if one exists, otherwise they are modeled with a structural parent).
 Salts may have an Is modification of (attribute) relationship to the conjugate acid where a specific use case is identified.
-See examples of such use cases in the [Concepts Representing a Substance or its Modifications](https://confluence.ihtsdotools.org/display/WIPEG/Concepts+Representing+a+Substance+or+its+Modifications) page of this Editorial Guide.
+See examples of such use cases at [Concepts Representing a Substance or its Modifications](Concepts-Representing-a-Substance-or-its-Modifications_174691445.html).

-Conjugate base concepts ( e.g. valproate, pamidronate, etidronate) should only be created where a specific use case is identified, for example, when required to support the definition of other concepts in the terminology.
+Conjugate base concepts (e.g., valproate, pamidronate, etidronate) should only be created where a specific use case is identified, for example, when required to support the definition of other concepts in the terminology.

 Conjugate bases should be created as separate concepts - not added as synonyms to the corresponding acid concept.

-New instances of substance concepts containing the word "salt" will not be added.
+New instances of substance concepts containing the word _salt_ will not be added.
 The existing concepts will be reviewed, and if possible, will be replaced by equivalent compounds.

 ## Modeling